-4. Training
+3. Training

-Transit specific training for CPTED is available from the Transportation Safety Institute (TSI) a training program within the United States Department of Transportation.
-CPTED courses may also be offered by other agencies, educational institutions, programs and should be considered when gaining a comprehensive overview of the principle.
-(Additional resources for training would include the National Transit Institute local police academies and Homeland Security).
+Transit specific training for CPTED is available from the Transportation Safety Institute (TSI), a training program within the U.S. Department of Transportation.
+Other agencies, educational institutions, organizations and programs also offer CPTED courses that may be considered.